wittjeff/tinymce-accessible-footnotes-plugin/test 2/new footnotes/README.md

-# helleyh TinyMCE Plugin
+# newfootnotes TinyMCE Plugin

 Welcome stranger!
-This is a repo containing the helleyh TinyMCE plugin.
+This is a repo containing the newfootnotes TinyMCE plugin.